Drink Tea Instead of Alcohol to Wind Down in a Healthy Way

 • The recommended limit of alcohol consumption, to keep the risk for cancer and other diseases low, is more conservative than before.

 • The report concluded that there is no justification for drinking for health reasons and that the evidence that previously supported alcohol as a heart-healthy, preventative beverage is in fact weaker than was thought.

 Alcohol’s Effect on the Brain

 Many people choose alcohol for their evening drink because it gives them an immediate sense of pleasure.
 This is because alcohol releases a burst of dopamine (the feel-good hormone) in your brain.
 This hormonal rush tricks your brain into thinking that alcohol makes you feel better.
 You momentarily feel energized and happy, but at the same time, alcohol also increases feelings of depression.
 Overtime, the dopamine effect lessens, but the desire for that moment of release and feeling good drives people to make drinking a habitual choice, even if they aren’t getting the same buzz they might be expecting.
 After the release of dopamine the depressant qualities of alcohol kick in.
 It slows down thinking, speech, and movement, impairs judgment, increases aggression, and has negative impacts on sleep quality.

 Choosing tea as an evening beverage is not only a healthy choice, it’s also a conscious one.
 As mentioned above, alcohol tricks the mind into thinking you feel good.
 It masks the emotional and mental residue of the day with an artificial release of happy hormones.

 Mindful attention can also be complemented by cultivating a sense of gratitude.
-During your evening tea ritual you can contemplate what you are grateful for in your life and in that day, or just for the simple things we take for granted like clean water, delicious tea, the feeling of warmth in your belly, having a body, etc.
+During your evening tea ritual, you can contemplate what you are grateful for in your day-to-day life, or just for the simple things we take for granted like clean water, delicious tea, the feeling of warmth in your belly, having a body, etc.

 Teas to Enjoy after a Day of Work